cp-algorithms/cp-algorithms/src/others/stern_brocot_tree_farey_sequences.md

 From this we see that the property is always maintained and thus all fractions are irreducible.

-**The precence of all fractions.** This proof is closely related to locating a fraction in the Stern-Brocot tree.
+**The presence of all fractions.** This proof is closely related to locating a fraction in the Stern-Brocot tree.
 From the ordering property we have that left subtree of a fraction contains only fractions smaller than the parent fraction, and the right subtree contains only fractions larger than the parent fraction.
 This means we can search for a fraction by traversing the tree from the root, going left if the target is smaller than the fraction and going right if the target is larger.

 Pick an arbitrary positive target fraction $\frac{x}{y}$.
 It is obviously between $\frac{0}{1}$ and $\frac{1}{0}$, so the only way for the fraction to not be in the tree is if it takes an infinite number of steps to get to it.

-If that is the case we would at all iterations have that
+If that is the case we would at all iterations have
 $$
     \frac{a}{b} \lt \frac{x}{y} \lt \frac{c}{d}
 $$
-which (using the fact than an integer $x \gt 0 \iff x \ge 1$) can be rewritten as
+which (using the fact than an integer $z \gt 0 \iff z \ge 1$) can be rewritten as
 $$\begin{align}
     bx - ay &\ge 1 \\\\
-    cy - dx &\ge 1
+    cy - dx &\ge 1.
 \end{align}$$
 Now multiply the first inequality by $c+d$ and the second with $a+b$ and add them to get
 $$
-    (c+d)(bx - ay) + (a+b)(cy - dx) \ge a+b+c+d
+    (c+d)(bx - ay) + (a+b)(cy - dx) \ge a+b+c+d.
 $$
 Expanding this and using the previously shown property $bc-ad=1$ we get that
 $$
-    x+y \ge a+b+c+d
+    x+y \ge a+b+c+d.
 $$
-And given that at every iteration ar least one of $a,b,c,d$ will increase, the fraction searching process will contain no more than $x+y$ iterations.
+And given that at every iteration at least one of $a,b,c,d$ will increase, the fraction searching process will contain no more than $x+y$ iterations.
 This contradicts the assumption that the path to $\frac{x}{y}$ was infinite and hence $\frac{x}{y}$ must be part of the tree.

 ## Tree Building Algorithm
 To build any subtree of the Stern-Brocot tree it suffices to know the left and right ancestor.
 On the first level the left and right ancestor is $\frac{0}{1}$ and $\frac{1}{0}$ respectively.
 Using these we calculate the mediant and proceed one level deeper, with the median replacing the right ancestor in the left subtree, and vice versa.